OAButton/odb_static/README.md

-This is the ODB static website
+# odb_static: Open Data Button Website Content

 All that has to go in this repo is the content that the ODB site should contain.
 Pages can be created by putting them in the /content folder.
-The filename shuold be whatever is expected to form the URL, without the /content part.
+The filename should be whatever is expected to form the URL, without the /content part.
 Content files can include html or markdown.
 Markdown should be wrapped in opening and closing &lt:markdown&gt; tags.

 Supporting content such as images, css files, etc, can be loaded from anywhere or included in this repo.